Associate Director, Instructional Support and Development

 Back in Massachusetts, I balanced my studies at the Harvard Ed.
 School with part-time jobs developing course content at the TLL and HarvardX.
 The question of how best to improve students’ learning experiences became central to my day-to-day work -- and it has stayed there, front and center, ever since.
 After completing the master’s, I had the opportunity to work as an instructional designer at Wellesley College.
 My passion for creating powerful learning experiences helped me support faculty with crafting successful blended learning projects across five departments.
 Today, these past experiences at home and abroad continue to shape and enrich my work as a learning designer.

-I am a Learning Designer at the Teaching and Learning Lab.
+I am a Curriculum and Assessment Specialist at the Teaching and Learning Lab.
 I earned my Masters in the Technology, Innovation and Education program at HGSE, and I have experience in UX research, formative evaluation of education products, product design and project management.
 I also have several years of experience teaching diverse populations of English Language Learners and I am particularly interested in problem based learning and simulations in online learning.
 In addition to my work at the TLL, I have also worked on an educational technology startup for Chinese language learners at the Harvard Innovation Lab, and served as a teaching fellow at HGSE.
 Prior to coming to Boston, I taught as a Fulbright Fellow in India, taught English as a Second Language in China, and conducted research on approaches to combating sex-selective abortion in India.
 I am a former graduate of Whitman College, where I served as the editor-in-chief of the student newspaper and was a regular contributor to the HuffPost blog.

 TLL Director and Lecturer in Education